Bachelor of Human Services (Counselling)

 - 3 years or part-time equivalent

-If you are passionate about people, then our Bachelor of Human Services (Counselling) will put you on the right path to working with your community.
-With an emphasis on preparing you for counselling employment, this degree will equip you with the skills necessary to manage the demands of a modern counsellor and human services practitioner.
+If you are passionate about people, then our Bachelor of Human Services (Counselling) will put you on the right path to working with individuals in your community.
+With an emphasis on preparing you for counselling employment in community and welfare settings, this degree will equip you with the skills necessary to manage the demands of a modern counsellor and human services practitioner.
 You will be taught by experienced counsellors with a practical focus, providing you with a solid foundation to work in community organisations.

-Graduates of the Bachelor of Human Services who have completed all eight units within Counselling major who have successfully completed one counselling field placement will be eligible for Level 1 membership with the Australian Counselling Association.
+Graduates of the Bachelor of Human Services who have completed all eight units within Counselling major who have successfully completed both field placement courses, one being a counselling field placement, will be eligible for Level 1 membership with the Australian Counselling Association (ACA).
 It's necessary to have attended certain residential schools if you are aiming to become a professional counsellor and/or join professional counselling associations.

 If you are enrolled in the External study mode in this degree, you will have the opportunity to come on-campus for residential schools, where you will attend face-to-face lectures and tutorials, use the facilities and meet staff and other students.